mrpotatocode/mrpotatocode/README.md

 I work as a Senior Model Steward Partner at [Thomson Reuters](https://www.thomsonreuters.com/en.html) implementing data ethics and governance in machine learning models.
 Previously I have worked as a data scientist/engineer/analyst at several non profits and healthcare organizations.

 In 2024, I am teaching [SQL](https://github.com/UofT-DSI/02-intro_sql) at the [University of Toronto Data Sciences Institute](https://datasciences.utoronto.ca/).
+Almost all of my recent (public) GitHub commits are here.

 I finished my Master of Information in Human Centered Data Science at the [University of Toronto iSchool](https://ischool.utoronto.ca/current-students/programs-courses/programs-of-study/master-of-information/human-centred-data-science-hcds/).